aymentoumi/tilde/README.md

   > `String get initialRoute` optional function that define the application initial route dynamically, return '/' by default.

-  > `Widget onNavigate(BuildContext)` function called evey time the location is resolved to build the application widget.
+  > `Widget onNavigate(BuildContext)` function called every time the location is resolved to build the application widget.

   > `String onChanging(String newRoute)` optional function that run every time the location is changed and before is resolved to protect or redirect routes.